aa8y/docker-sbt/README.md

 ## Tags

-The tags, `1.0.4`, `1.0`, `1`, `latest` and `stable`, all point to the same image.
-The tags `0.12.2`, `0.12.4`, `0.13.15`, `0.13.16` and `1.0.3` point to the older releases of SBT. `0.12` and `0.13` (along with `1.0`) point to their respective latest minor releases.
+The tags, `1.1.0`, `1.1`, `1`, `latest` and `stable`, all point to the same image.
+The full version tags like `0.12.4`, `0.13.16` and `1.0.4` point to the older releases of SBT. `0.12`, `0.13` and `1.0` (along with `1.1`) point to their respective latest minor releases.
 I am planning to maintain a latest version and a older release for a certain version category.
 This basically means that for 1.0 minor release, we will keep around 1.0.3 and 1.0.4 patch releases.
-For people who do not update their SBT versions often, I would recommend you use the minor release tags, rather than the full release tags with the patch version (meaning use `1.0` vs `1.0.4`).
+For people who do not update their SBT versions often, I would recommend you use the minor release tags, rather than the full release tags with the patch version (meaning use `1.0` vs `1.0.4`), because those would always be available.

+I've added a new `ci` tag which contains `git` and `ssh` to use with CircleCI 2.0.
+However, I expect to add these to all images and deprecate `ci`.
+At that point, it would be the same as `latest`.

 ## Usage